-(a) The state board shall promulgate rules for the accreditation, classification and standardization of all schools in the state, except institutions of higher education, and shall determine the minimum standards for granting diplomas, advanced certifications, and certificates of proficiency by those schools.
+(a) The state board shall promulgate rules for the accreditation, classification, and standardization of all schools in the state, except institutions of higher education, and shall determine the minimum standards for granting diplomas, advanced certifications, and certificates of proficiency by those schools.

-5 (1) The certificates of proficiency shall include specific information regarding the 6 graduate's skills, competence and readiness for employment or honors and advanced education 7 and shall be granted, along with the diploma, to every eligible high school graduate.
+5 (1) The certificates of proficiency shall include specific information regarding the 6 graduate's skills, competence, and readiness for employment, or honors and advanced education 7 and shall be granted, along with the diploma, to every eligible high school graduate.

-8 (2) The certificate of proficiency shall include the program of study major completed by the 9 student only for those students who have completed the required major courses, or higher level 10 courses, advanced placement courses, college courses or other more rigorous substitutes related 11 to the major, and the recommended electives.
+8 (2) The certificate of proficiency shall include the program of study major completed by the 9 student only for those students who have completed the required major courses, or higher level 10 courses, advanced placement courses, college courses, or other more rigorous substitutes 11 related to the major, and the recommended electives.

-12 (3) Students that have completed a secondary education program in a public, private, or 13 home school and have continued to be enrolled in a program leading to an advanced certification 14 or an advanced career education program shall be considered adults enrolled in regular 15 secondary programs in accordance with §18-9A-2(i) of this code.
+12 (3) Students who have completed a secondary education program in a public, private, or 13 home school and have continued to be enrolled in a program leading to an advanced certification 14 or an advanced career education program shall be considered adults enrolled in regular 15 secondary programs in accordance with §18-9A-2(i) of this code: Provided, That the State 16 Superintendent of Schools, the Chancellor for the Council for Community and Technical College Education, and the Secretary of the Department of Commerce may designate additional programs 17 18 that provide valuable workplace credentials and students enrolled in such programs shall also be considered adults enrolled in regular secondary programs in accordance with §18-9A-2(i) of this 19 20 code.